evanjd711/TipocaCity/README.md

 	e.
 Click Add.
 		- If adding Kamino as an Identity Source fails, ensure that your LDAP Admin Password is correct and that your Kamino FQDN is resolvable from your vCenter Server.
 5. Give Kamino Users read-only permissions to Kamino's parent resource pool.
-	a.
-Navigate to Inventory > Hosts and Clusters.
+	- Navigate to Inventory > Hosts and Clusters.
-	b.
-Right click on the parent resource pool and click Add Permission.
+	- Right click on the parent resource pool and click Add Permission.
-	c.
-Select the following:
+	- Select the following:
 		- Domain: kamino.labs
 		- Group: Kamino Users
 		- Role: Read-only